 Romaniuk and Sharp argue that there are three types of cues:

 Another way to think of it is that brand salience represents the psychological processes that occur in our minds that trigger retrieval cues.
-Unaided brand awareness is the part of this that we act out — we may not know why we are thinking of a brand in relation to a particular purchasing decision, but it’s this awareness that comes thanks to the mental retrieval cues.
+Unaided brand awareness is the part of this that we act out — we may not know why we are thinking of a brand in relation to a particular purchasing decision, but it’s this awareness that comes to mind thanks to the mental retrieval cues.

-As brand marketers you are probably asking yourselves one very important question: how can we use these cues to our advantage?
-There are three things to mention.
+As brand managers, you're probably asking yourselves one very important question: how can we use these cues to our advantage?
+This is where the cues come in.

 The first two are easy enough to trigger with branding.
-As long as your branding, packaging, and marketing messages cover the functional attributes that your brand has (e.g. waterproof) and it’s clear how customers will benefit from using the brand, then these should be picked up quickly by consumers.
+As long as your branding, packaging, and marketing messages cover the functional attributes that your brand possesses (e.g. waterproof) and it’s clear how customers will benefit from using the brand, these cues should be picked up quickly by consumers.

-It can be a little harder to hit the nail on the head when it comes to the purchase situation as this all depends on the customer and their individual context when buying a product.
-Unfortunately, some contexts are unpredictable, but being able to wrap up the functional and beneficial attributes should help overcome this issue.
+It can be a little harder to hit the nail on the head when it comes to the purchase situation, as this all depends on the customer and their individual context when buying a product.
+Unfortunately, some contexts are unpredictable, but being able to use the functional and beneficial attributes should help overcome this issue.

-One tip could be to portray different purchase contexts in advertising.
-Show consumers shopping in various situations, for example in-store and online, so that next time a consumer is in a similar context, your campaign will pop into their head.
+Pro tip: portray different purchase contexts in advertising.
+What does this mean?
+Show consumers shopping in various situations — such as in-store and online.
+This way, the next time a consumer is in a similar context, your campaign will pop into their head.